robintzeng/EECS-504-Final/final/README.md

         the path of loaded model
     -cpu
         if you want to use CPU to test
+    -s
+        if you want to save predicted figure in PREDICTED_RESULT_DIR
 ```
 The following results are testing on **depth_selection/val_selection_cropped** data
 |  Setting   | RMSE (mm)  |